lit/lit.dev/packages/lit-dev-content/samples/tutorials/CONTRIBUTING.md

 ```
 </details>

 Next, import this new file into your `index.html` file.
-And feel free to add the `<!-- playground-fold(-end) -->` comments to hide the import.
+And feel free to add the `<!-- playground-hide(-end) -->` comments to hide the import.

 <details open>